ieee-ceda-datc/OpenROAD-Research/README.md

 - **Foster global collaboration**: act as “contrib” repositories (similar to PyTorch’s torch.contrib), where experimental and research-oriented code can coexist.
 OpenROAD-Research will host academically validated contributions, exploratory prototypes, and heterogeneous approaches.

 ## Research Directions
-Over the coming years, we anticipate significant contributions from the global EDA community, including:
+We anticipate significant contributions from the global EDA community, including:

 - **GPU-accelerated P&R engines** integrated within OpenROAD-research, covering from partitioning to design rule checking (DRC), enabling substantial runtime improvements and scalability